chenx/Lib_HtmlJsCss/scroll_reveal/README.md

 How to build a page with dynamic effect of showing page elements ease-in when scrolling down.

 This is commonly called a scroll-triggered animation (or “scroll reveal”).
-Sites like OpenArt use this to fade/slide elements into view as you scroll.
+Sites use this to fade/slide elements into view as you scroll.

 ## Example